-However, I couldn’t find one that was suitable - some were filled with chocolates (which negates our healthy lifestyle), some where filled with gifts (I don’t want him to get caught up in the gift aspect of the holiday), and some had numbers that were too small or simply didn’t stand out enough for a toddler to easily recognize,
+However, I couldn’t find one that was suitable.
+Some were filled with chocolates (which negates our healthy lifestyle), some where filled with gifts (I don’t want him to get caught up in the gift aspect of the holiday), and some had numbers that were too small or simply didn’t stand out enough for a toddler to easily recognize.

-And I’m sure you can easily guess that I made it out of felt.
+And I’m sure you can easily guess that I made the homemade Advent calendar out of felt.
 2016 has definitely been the year of felt for me 🙂

 I’m going to cut right to the chase since we are already a few days into December!
 It was a little time-consuming, but I love the way it turned out.
 It provides quite a few learning opportunities, and we can use it year after year.